0xff-r4bbit/watchmetype/README.md

 - one written in B2-level [Canadian / American / British] English
 - one written in C2-level English

 The B2-level draft should include grammar and usage errors typical of a B2-level English speaker.
-Avoid stylistic and other linguistic patterns and features identified in AI-generated writing, as detailed in signs-of-ai-writing.jpeg”.
+Avoid stylistic and other linguistic patterns and features identified in AI-generated writing, as detailed in "signs"-of-ai-writing.jpeg”.
 ````
 Attach a screenshot of Wikipedia's "Signs of AI Writing" page, like [this one](assets/signs-of-ai-writing.jpeg), to the prompt. *Do not use a PDF export of the Wikipedia page because somewhere down the line, if they don't already do so, Wikipedia may implement hidden instructions for LLMs scraping their data.*